 The Fund will hold a range of investments (e.g. equities and bonds) from a combination of developed and emerging markets, which are best placed to meet the overall objective of the Fund.
-The Fund will invest either directly or indirectly at least 50% of its Net Asset Value in bonds (a loan, usually to a company or government, which pays interest) and no more than 50% of its Net Asset Value in equities and equity related securities.
+The Fund will invest either directly or indirectly at least 65% of its Net Asset Value in equities and equity related securities and no more than 35% of its Net Asset Value in bonds (a loan, usually to a company or government, which pays interest).
 Other investments may include indirect exposure to property, derivatives, ancillary liquid assets and cash as further described below.